Army Enlisted Job Descriptions

 Basic Job Description

-The Army established this new MOS, 25E -- Electromagnetic Spectrum Manager -- in 2010.
-This is not an entry-level position.
+The Army established this new Military Occupational Skill (MOS), 25E -- Electromagnetic Spectrum Manager -- in 2010.
+It is not an entry-level position.
 As a manager, you have to be in service and the rank of a staff sergeant under 10 years of service.

 The Manager Duties

 The Electromagnetic Spectrum Manager (ESM) manages division and higher level EMS databases.
 They assist users in obtaining spectrum support through appropriate federal and host nation agencies.
 The 25E assists in the resolution of frequency interference incidents, reports unresolved problems to higher headquarters for assistance, and reviews frequency interference databases for trends and repeat incidents.
 The ESM provides advice and assistance to subordinate units for mission accomplishment and career progression of other Electromagnetic Spectrum Managers.

 The Electromagnetic Spectrum Manager serves as an advisor, for electromagnetic spectrum management, to the commander.
 The ESM prepares electromagnetic spectrum specific briefings for commander and staff.
 The ESM develop theater level and higher Army EMS management policy and procedures.

 The primary duties performed by the Electromagnetic Spectrum NCOs will perform network analysis to determine frequency requirements, performing topography and environmental analyses to assist in network design, and engineering line of sight (LOS) radio links.
 The NCOs maintain and update frequency portion of network charts, diagrams, and reports.
 They also perform unit level maintenance on assigned communications and automation equipment.